DPBayes/dpdl/experiments/00-experiment-batch-size-variation.md

 | [Run script](../experiments/00-experiment-batch-size-variation/scripts/run.sh) | [Raw data](../experiments/00-experiment-batch-size-variation/data.zip) |
 | [Run script - Extension CIFAR100, Subset 1.0, Epsilon 0.1](../experiments/00-experiment-batch-size-variation__Extension_cifar100_Subset1.0_Epsilon0.1/scripts/run.sh) | Pending |

+## Motivation

+In differential private deep learning, understanding how different hyperparameters affect privacy and model performance is critical.
+Our goal is to investigate the relationship between key hyperparameters, particularly learning rate, batch size and maximum gradient norm, and their impact on the privacy-utility trade-off.
+We anticipate, this understanding to enable us to optimize models more effectively within the limits of privacy budgets.

+Current methods for finding the optimal hyperparameter settings are often expensive and time-consuming.
+By systematically exploring and using Bayesian optimization, we aim to identify patterns and relationships that can lead to faster and more efficient model tuning.
+This work is not just about achieving better model accuracy within privacy constraints; it's about enhancing the entire process of model development in the realm of DP.

+The insights from this study are expected to improve our strategies for hyperparameter selection in differential private deep learning, leading to models that are both more powerful and privacy-conscious.

 ## Objective

 We investigate the influence of varying batch sizes on the optimal configurations of _all_ the other hyperparameters (epochs, learning_rate, max_grad_norm) using Bayesian optimization, starting with 10% of the data and then using 100% of the data for epsilon=1.